General Event Terms and Conditions

 (6) FLEET Events is entitled to change the name of the exhibition at its own discretion.
 The exhibitor is to be notified of any change of name as soon as possible.

 (1) If the event cannot be fully or partly carried out due to force majeure or other circumstances beyond the control of FLEET, in particular strikes, natural catastrophes or terrorism, FLEET is entitled to cancel, postpone or shorten the event, or only hold parts of it.
 FLEET must inform the exhibitor of this in good time.
-In such cases, the exhibitor has a right of withdrawal/ termination.

 (2) If only parts of the event are carried out or the event is shortened, FLEET shall be entitled to the proportion of the remuneration agreed between the parties corresponding to the part of the services rendered.
 Any remuneration already paid that goes beyond the payment due must be reimbursed to the exhibitor.